 You can add the eSIM before you leave the U.S., but it will drain your battery a little more when the eSIM keeps looking for its carrier and doesn’t find it.
 If you decide to add the eSIM when you first land in the foreign country, you must be on Wi-Fi when you add it.
 You also need to display the QR code on a second device, such as a tablet, to scan it, or you can print the QR code on paper and take it with you.

 The inexpensive eSIMs are usually data-only eSIMs.
 You don’t get a local number for calls and texts, but that’s OK.
 You can use Wi-Fi calling and messaging apps, such as iMessage or WhatsApp.
 The eSIM uses a local carrier but it doesn’t necessarily come from a carrier in that country.
-The data roaming setting should still be enabled for it to work.
+The eSIM I bought for Spain was assigned a number from Austria.
+The data roaming setting must be enabled for it to work.

 Unlocked Phone

-You need an unlocked phone whether you buy a local physical SIM or eSIM.
+Whether you buy a local physical SIM or eSIM, you need an unlocked phone.
 A phone locked to a specific carrier doesn’t work with a SIM from a different carrier.
-If you bought your phone directly from the manufacturer, it’s probably unlocked to begin with.
+If you bought your phone directly from the manufacturer, it’s probably unlocked from day one.
 Your phone may be locked if you bought it from your carrier at a discounted price or if it’s still on a device payment plan with the phone company.

 You can check whether your phone is unlocked if you’re not sure.
 On an iPhone, it’s under Settings -> General -> About -> Carrier Lock.
 The menu option for Android phones varies by model.
 Google the phone’s model and the phrase “carrier unlock status” or ask AI how to find it.